 When your lower back is not functioning or is unstable, your whole life feels unstable.
-You don’t have strength to face it.
+You don’t have the strength to face it.

 I have suffered from back issues since I was very young.
 I remember the first time my lower back went “out.”
-I was 18 years old and feeling as if my body had suddenly become old and useless.
+I was 18 years old and felt as if my body had suddenly become old and useless.

 From a yogic perspective, lower back issues affect us at our first chakra.
 This chakra governs our relationship to our survival.
 When our survival is threatened, we become unsettled and agitated.
 We are (literally) unable to focus on our daily duties and sometimes become quite useless.

 A few years after hurting my back the first time, I started to invest myself further into my yoga practice.
 And I found relief in my back issues.
 It would feel better and then get worse.
-Eventually I got into a style of yoga practice called Ashtanga yoga.
-Each time I started my practice, my back felt tense, tight and in pain.
+Eventually, I got into a style of yoga practice called Ashtanga yoga.
+Each time I started my practice, my back felt tense, tight, and in pain.
 At the end of my practice, I found relief.
 My back would crack into place and then I was fine for about the next 20 hours.
-And then I needed to do it all over agaIn.
+And then I needed to do it all over again.